Manifesto Signatory

 Our approach to public engagement

-In the first Knowledge Exchange Framework (KEF) report we were delighted that Warwick was recognised for this commitment to engagement, and placed in the top 10% of English higher education institutes for “Public and community engagement”, and the top 20% for “Working with business.”
+In the Knowledge Exchange Framework (KEF) 2021 and 2024 reports we were delighted that Warwick was recognised for this commitment to engagement, and placed in the top 10% of English higher education institutes for “Public and community engagement”.

 One of the key strengths of WIE is its dual leadership and structure.
-The institute has both an Academic Director and a Professional Services Director and combines professional services staff from the university’s previous public engagement team with academic colleagues within its core team.
-In addition, WIE has also recruited members of the university’s professional services and academic staff, as well as crucially UG and PG students, as Fellows of the Institute, who participate in a number of learning circles run by WIE focused on different aspects of public engagement.
+The institute has both an Academic Director and a Professional Services Director and combines professional services staff from the university’s previous public engagement team with academic colleagues from each of Warwick’s faculties within its core team.
+In addition, WIE has also recruited members of the university’s professional services and academic staff, as well as crucially UG and PG students, as Fellows of the Institute, who participate in a number of learning circles run by the Fellows focused on different aspects of public engagement.
 This approach brings together practical and theoretical engagement know-how with new insights and specialist expertise to generate best practice.
 At the same time, the Institute’s structure allows a deeper reach across all the University’s faculties and departments enabling stronger partnerships and collaborations.
-In 2022, WIE has also welcomed its first cohort of Regional Fellows composed of people who play important community roles within our region and who can contribute to the development of WIE public engagement strategy to ensure that the university continues to be as active a community partner as it can be.
+We also have a cohort of Regional Fellows composed of people who play important community roles within our region and who can contribute to the development of WIE public engagement strategy to ensure that the university continues to be as active a community partner as it can be.

 Contact